microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/New-MgTeam.md

   - `[AllowCreateUpdateChannels <Boolean?>]`: If set to true, guests can add and update channels.
   - `[AllowDeleteChannels <Boolean?>]`: If set to true, guests can delete channels.

-INCOMINGCHANNELS <IMicrosoftGraphChannel1[]>: List of channels shared with the team.
+INCOMINGCHANNELS <IMicrosoftGraphChannel[]>: List of channels shared with the team.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: Read only.
 Timestamp at which the channel was created.
   - `[Description <String>]`: Optional textual description for the channel.